 The strainer also helps you compact the coffee in the filter evenly.

 The biggest and most important part of a Vietnamese filter is the filter cup.
-This is where the coffee and water goes.
+This is where the coffee and water go.
 The top of the cup is open like a normal cup.
 The bottom of the cup is perforated.
 The holes are small enough to let the brew pass through but not big enough to let the coffee grounds out.

 This is why you don’t need any other paper filter or something similar.
 If the coffee is ground to the right size, nothing (or very little) will end up in your cup.